Omega-Worldbender/omega-framework/CORE_IP_CLAIMS.md

 ---

 *"Current AI knows only addition.
-Synthesis Nova teaches it arithmetic."*
+Synthesis Nova teaches it arithmetic and COGNITION."*